 If you’re looking for a more robust, permanent VPN solution that doesn’t sacrifice connection speed for privacy, we recommend our sponsor, ExpressVPN.
 Compared to other VPN services on the market, ExpressVPN is fast, safe and secure for whatever your internet needs may be.

-Try ExpressVPN for 30-days free!
-Get 3 months free when you sign up for one year at ExpressVPN.com/Kim.
+Protect your privacy withExpressVPN.
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.